Back to Blog Home

 Provide Content that Matters Where It Matters

-For marketers in manufacturing, the two most impactful organic content avenues a can use is their own website and social.
+For marketers in manufacturing, the two most impactful organic content avenues they can use are their website and social.
 So, we’ll focus there.

-Aside from general marketing content (for example, copy on the homepage of your website), we’re going to want to either focus on the key areas where our channel partners turn to us for the latest information or the assets that are the most impactful on our customer relationship goals.
+Aside from general marketing content (for example, copy on the homepage of your website), we will want to focus on the key areas where our channel partners turn to us for the latest information or the assets that are the most impactful on our customer relationship goals.

-Often, the key areas channel partners depend on will be resource or content hubs and account-specific landing pages, but this will entirely depend on how your website is structured and what your operational goals are.
+The key areas channel partners depend on will often be resource or content hubs and account-specific landing pages, but this will entirely depend on how your website is structured and your operational goals.

 For example, if you have a group of content hubs dedicated to education, then group them under “Education.”
 If you have several product portals, then group them under “Product Portals.”